ZX3-Box-Free-Download-for-Windows/.github/profile/README.md

 3. Use the Diagnostics module to inspect connected device health.
 4. Load an authorized firmware or maintenance package (from your library).
 5. Execute the selected operation and monitor progress via logs.
-> Note: Operate only on devices you own or are authorized to service.
-Always follow local laws and vendor policies.

 ---